WouterPennings/funny_string/README.md

-# string_helper_functions
+# Funny String
-In this package there are functions to help with string in Rust.
+A small package with helper functions for string in Rust.
+Nothing special.

-Go to releases to download the latest.